-Firstly, inside a giant grass hut / tree house there is an activity centre filled with thousands of little soft balls.
-Kids can grab a bucket, collect balls, and then shoot them at each other from air powered guns.
-There’s vacuum tubes to help you fill your bucket faster.
+Firstly, inside a giant grass hut/treehouse, there is an activity centre filled with thousands of little soft balls.
+Kids can grab a bucket, collect balls, and then shoot them at each other from air-powered guns.
+There are vacuum tubes to help you fill your bucket faster.

 For the little kids, away from the screaming and fuss of the previous areas, is a quiet, shaded and padded playground.
 We went here for a snack and afternoon nap.